Suboxone is used to treat addiction to heroin and prescription opioid pain relievers.

 Body Composition and Interference

-Drug metabolism also varies from one person to the next and can impact how quickly an individual naturally detoxes from a substance, or how quickly the kidneys and liver can process the drug and the body can then excrete it.
-Individuals with slower metabolisms may take longer than what the half-life suggests, while those with faster metabolisms may detox from the drug more quickly.
+Drug metabolism varies from one person to the next and can impact how quickly an individual naturally detoxes from a substance, or how quickly the kidneys and liver can process the drug and the body can then excrete it.
+Individuals with slower metabolisms may take longer than what the above timeframes suggest, while those with faster metabolisms may detox from the drug more quickly.
 Thus, there are always exceptions.
-Furthermore, how much an individual weighs also plays a significant role in detoxing a drug like Suboxone.

 The presence of other substances in the system can also impact how fast or slow the body rids itself of Suboxone.
 This can be concerning for individuals who abuse more than one substance, which is common.
 It is particularly common among people who abuse opioids, which are often abused alongside benzodiazepines or alcohol.
-The Journal of Drug and Alcohol Dependence reported 67 percent of French people in buprenorphine-based treatment plans had used benzodiazepines at some point in their lives, and 54 percent had within the month prior to being surveyed.
+The Journal of Drug and Alcohol Dependence reported 67% of French people in buprenorphine-based treatment plans had used benzodiazepines at some point in their lives, and 54% had within the month prior to being surveyed.9

 Suboxone abuse and addiction are manageable.
 Though it is a treatment drug, the recovery process for abuse of or addiction to Suboxone is the same as it is for other substances of abuse.
 As with all addictions, treatment should include medical detox and comprehensive therapy.